2019-Spring-CSC-386/p00-project-1-brown-bois/README.md

 *Start this section at the beginning of the project, and update it throughout.*

-http://playground.arduino.cc/Code/Time - Arduino code for finding the time.
+http://playground.arduino.cc/Code/Time - Arduino code for finding the time. https://learn.adafruit.com/tmp36-temperature-sensor/using-a-temp-sensor - Code for temperature sensor to behave as a thermometer.

 Throughout this project, you'll be used outside resources.
 Reference ALL ideas or code which are not your own, and describe and